tejaswinin5/GetVeggiesFruits-Android-Project/README.md

 Size: 1440*2960 in Genymotion.</p>
 Database: Back4App.com (Cloud database using MBAAS-Mobile backend as a service.)

+<h2> APK File:</h2>

-Layouts of our project:
+<h2>Layouts of our project:<h2>

-This is an Welcome page of the webiste which shows the options to select store and Delals of the day and continue to select the list of items.
+<p>This is an Welcome page of the webiste which shows the options to select store and Delals of the day and continue to select the list of items.</p>

 ![1](https://user-images.githubusercontent.com/42948603/55749793-71add780-5a07-11e9-97f5-ef6bd5194fe1.PNG)